mvevans89/zika/code/georeferencing/methods.md

 Join level: ADM_2, "municipality"

-This dataset also had locations listed as cities, which were not georeferenced as they seem to be a larger polygon than the municipalities.
+This dataset also had locations listed as city or district.
+The city was actually ADM1 level and were georeferenced as such.
+The districts are within Managua the city, and so were assigned the ADM2 level for that polygon(NIC.13.2_1).

 ## Panama